eye-division/adventure-places/_books/day-walks-in-cornwall.md

   tags:
 ---

-Our brand new book from Vertebrate Publishing is out now\!
-Featuring 20 circular routes between 7.2 and 13.7 miles (11.6km and 22km) in length, suitable for hillwalkers of all abilities.
-Researched and written by experienced authors **Jen and Sim Benson**, and covering the extremities of this stunning peninsula, the walks reach areas from **Bude** to the **Isles of Scilly**, and from **Rame Head** near Plymouth to **Lizard Point** on the southernmost tip.
+Day Walks in Cornwall, from Vertebrate Publishing, features 20 circular routes between 7.2 and 13.7 miles (11.6km and 22km) in length, suitable for hillwalkers of all abilities.
+Researched and written by experienced authors&nbsp;**Jen and Sim Benson**, and covering the extremities of this stunning peninsula, the walks reach areas from&nbsp;**Bude**&nbsp;to the&nbsp;**Isles of Scilly**, and from&nbsp;**Rame Head**&nbsp;near Plymouth to&nbsp;**Lizard Point**&nbsp;on the southernmost tip.
 Taking advantage of the South West Coast Path, discover a unique view of the charming coastline at every turn in this Area of Outstanding Natural Beauty.